Skip to main content

 There are several annual traditions that are brought to campus by the Chapel Office.
 These include Missions Conference, Day of Worship, Midnight Chapel, Christmas Chapel, student seminars, worship nights, and other discipleship opportunities.

-Each year, Grace College thoughtfully chooses a book of the Bible to focus on.
+Each year, Grace College, a Christian College in Indiana, thoughtfully chooses a book of the Bible to focus our learning on.
 From this book, our campus theme is chosen.
 In Chapel, this book is explored and taught on a weekly basis.
-Students are encouraged to think deeply and integrate the theme into their life as they mature in their faith.
+Students are encouraged to think deeply and integrate the theme into their lives as they mature in their faith.

 FAQs